gitlabhq/gitlabhq/doc/user/project/merge_requests/work_in_progress_merge_requests.md

   **Start the title with WIP:**, under the title box, when editing the merge request's description will have the same effect.
 - Add the `/wip` [quick action](../quick_actions.md#quick-actions-for-issues-and-merge-requests)
-  in a discussion comment in the merge request.
+  in a comment in the merge request.
 This is a toggle, and can be repeated to change the status back.
 Note that any other text in the comment will be discarded.
 - Add "wip" or "WIP" to the start of a commit message targeting the merge request's source branch.
 This is not a toggle, and doing it again in another commit will have